vnurhaqiqi/to-do-app/README.md

 # to-do-app
-To Do List Application
+To Do List API

 Build in Python using Flask and PostgreSQL

 Features:
 - User Registration
+- Add To Do
+- Update To Do
+- Delete To Do
-- Add To Do List (In Progress)
+- Update status To Do (In progress)